rahulpeddi/multi-jackal-simulator/README.md

 # Running
 Make sure the file `multi_jackal_description/scripts/env_run` is executable.

 Example launch files can be found in `multi_jackal_tutorials/launch`.
-Gazebo can be viewed with `gzclient`.
+Gazebo can be viewed with `gzclient` in another terminal.

-NOTE: rviz folder and config are included but Noetic's TF handling has changed
+NOTE: rviz folder and config are included but Noetic's TF handling has been completely reworked, one robot can be visualized but multiple is not yet implemented
 TODO: fix TF tree and rviz